-Steps to prevent clickjacking on Apache
+Steps to prevent clickjacking in Apache

 1. Launch terminal.

-2. Enable headers module for Apache.
+2. Enable the headers module in Apache.

 $ sudo a2enmod headers # Ubuntu, Debian and SUSE variants